RocketRace/rocketrace.github.io/decadv-2024.md

 I also added some missing links around my site, such as a "home" link in [breathing-geometry][breathing-geometry].
 That was a fun use of CSS grid.

+## December 4

+Hmm, using a real scroll whell as a replacement for a fake scroll wheel seems like an awfully fragile solution.
+And I don't think it'll be particularly portable.
+Perhaps it's best to not try my luck overengineering a small feature and instead focus on the necessary elements of the experience.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023